List of Toy Story characters: Molly Davis

-Molly Davis (voiced by Hannah Unkrich in Toy Story 2 and archived footage in Toy Story 3 and Bea Miller in Toy Story 3) is Andy's younger sister, seen as a baby in the first film, a toddler in the second film, and as a preteen in the third film.
-Andy uses her crib as a town jail during playtime at the beginning of the first film, showing they share a room.
-When the family moves later in the film, Andy and Molly get separate rooms, though Molly has plans to move into Andy's room once he leaves for college.
-In the first film, she slobbers on Mr. Potato Head and throws him from the crib, causing his parts to scatter, and earning her the nickname "Princess Drool" from him.
+Molly Davis (voiced by Hannah Unkrich in Toy Story 2 and in archived footage in Toy Story 3, and by Bea Miller in Toy Story 3) is Andy's younger sister.
+She is depicted as a baby in the first film, a toddler in the second film, and a preteen in the third.
+At the beginning of the first film, Andy uses her crib as a town jail during playtime, showing that they share a room.
+When the family moves later in the film, Andy and Molly are given separate rooms, though Molly plans to move into Andy's room once he leaves for college.

+In the first film, she drools on Mr. Potato Head and throws him out of the crib, scattering his parts and earning her the nickname "Princess Drool" from him.
 At the end of the film, she receives a Mrs. Potato Head toy for Christmas.
-In Toy Story 3, she owned a Barbie doll, which she donates to the daycare center as she was less interested in dolls and toys by that time.
+In Toy Story 3, she owned a Barbie doll, which she donated to the daycare center after losing interest in dolls and toys.

-In Toy Story 2, Molly was voiced by co-director Lee Unkrich's daughter, Hannah Unkrich.
-Lee Unkrich later re-used the recordings of his daughter to portray Molly during old home video scenes at the beginning of Toy Story 3.
+In Toy Story 2, Molly is voiced by co-director Lee Unkrich's daughter, Hannah Unkrich.
+Unkrich later reused recordings of his daughter to portray Molly in the old home-video scenes at the beginning of Toy Story 3.